20th December 2016

 How often should I visit the dentist?

 Dental hygiene is important.
-When you go for a check up, you might notice that your teeth look cleaner afterwards, but perhaps you don’t understand fully the vital role a hygienist plays in preventing gum disease and toothloss.
+When you go for a check up, you might notice that your teeth look cleaner afterward, but perhaps you don’t understand fully the vital role a hygienist plays in preventing gum disease and tooth loss.
 Our hygienist here in Stourbridge has examined a lot of dental problems that could have been easily avoided.

 Even with daily brushing and a lot of effort, we all miss the odd food morsel and it remains on our teeth for longer than necessary.
 When food particles build up on the teeth, they turn into plaque, which causes gum disease.
 If your gums are sore, red, swollen or bleeding, you could have gum disease and if you continue to ignore the problem, you could find yourself with very serious health problems in the future because of it.

 Gum disease can lead to you losing your teeth, but even worse than that, it has been associated with heart disease, strokes, diabetes and low birth weight babies.
 Visiting a hygienist twice a year to have leftover food particles and plaque cleaned away could potentially save you from a medical disaster.

 Are you visiting the dentist twice a year?
 That’s what we recommend here at Lion Dental in Stourbridge.
 If you’re not, you’re not alone.
 According to the National Smile Month Survey, half of the adults visit the dentist twice a year.
 However, a quarter of adults admit they haven’t seen a dentist in over 2 years.
 This isn’t often enough to maintain a good standard of dental hygiene.
 Do you identify with this?
 Can you remember the last time you saw your dentist?

 If you have been experiencing tooth pain, it’s even more important that you make an appointment to see the dentist as soon as you possibly can.
 The longer you leave a pressing dental concern, the worse the damage could be.